-There is no charge for admission to Muir Valley to climb.
-There is a daily parking fee of $10 per vehicle that is collected at the parking lot.
-Or, you can click on the button below to purchase an Annual Parking Permit for $120.
+There is no charge for admission to Muir Valley.
+There is a daily parking fee of $15 per vehicle that is collected at the parking lot.
+Or, you can click on the button below to purchase a 12 Month Parking Permit for $150.

 Just a friendly reminder: Dogs are not allowed in Muir – either at the crag or left in a car.
 Documented service dogs are another matter.
 Thanks for respecting our rule on this.